Review: Snoop Dogg delivers an hour of classic hip-hop in 4/20 arena concert

-Snoop Dogg delivered just what the 12,500 people who filled Pinnacle Bank Arena came to hear Wednesday night – an hour’s worth of classic hits mixed with new material from the king of West Coast rap who’s still got it.
+Snoop Dogg delivered just what the 12,500 people who filled Pinnacle Bank Arena came to hear Wednesday night – an hour’s worth of classic hits mixed with new material from the king of West Coast rap.

 Nor was the arena filled with smoke.
 Thousands didn’t spark up during the show.
 More like dozens or at most hundreds.